CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

   implemented on the GPU?
 * How might this feature be optimized beyond your current implementation?

-### Scene File Format

-This project uses a custom scene description format.
-Scene files are flat text files that describe all geometry, materials, lights, cameras, and render settings inside of the scene.
-Items in the format are delimited by new lines, and comments can be added using C-style `// comments`.

-Materials are defined in the following fashion:

-* MATERIAL (material ID) //material header
-* RGB (float r) (float g) (float b) //diffuse color
-* SPECX (float specx) //specular exponent
-* SPECRGB (float r) (float g) (float b) //specular color
-* REFL (bool refl) //reflectivity flag, 0 for no, 1 for yes
-* REFR (bool refr) //refractivity flag, 0 for no, 1 for yes
-* REFRIOR (float ior) //index of refraction for Fresnel effects
-* EMITTANCE (float emittance) //the emittance of the material.
-Anything >0 makes the material a light source.

-Cameras are defined in the following fashion:

-* CAMERA //camera header
-* RES (float x) (float y) //resolution
-* FOVY (float fovy) //vertical field of view half-angle. the horizonal angle is calculated from this and the reslution
-* ITERATIONS (float interations) //how many iterations to refine the image, only relevant for supersampled antialiasing, depth of field, area lights, and other distributed raytracing applications
-* DEPTH (int depth) //maximum depth (number of times the path will bounce)
-* FILE (string filename) //file to output render to upon completion
-* EYE (float x) (float y) (float z) //camera's position in worldspace
-* VIEW (float x) (float y) (float z) //camera's view direction
-* UP (float x) (float y) (float z) //camera's up vector

-Objects are defined in the following fashion:

-* OBJECT (object ID) //object header
-* (cube OR sphere OR mesh) //type of object, can be either "cube", "sphere", or "mesh".
-Note that cubes and spheres are unit sized and centered at the origin.
-* material (material ID) //material to assign this object
-* TRANS (float transx) (float transy) (float transz) //translation
-* ROTAT (float rotationx) (float rotationy) (float rotationz) //rotation
-* SCALE (float scalex) (float scaley) (float scalez) //scale

-Two examples are provided in the `scenes/` directory: a single emissive sphere, and a simple cornell box made using cubes for walls and lights and a sphere in the middle.

 ## README

 Please see: [**TIPS FOR WRITING AN AWESOME README**](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md)